 5.2.2 Codec Registration Procedure

 The codec registration procedure for new codecs is defined by W3C in [2].
-The registration request should define the EncodedAudioChunk or EncodedVideoChunk format as well as the configuration data format in AudioDecoderConfig or VideoDecoderConfig.
+The registration request should define the EncodedAudioChunk format as well as the configuration data format in AudioDecoderConfig.
 These structures may be extended to carry codec-specific information.

 The request must then be sent to the GitHub issue trucker of WebCodecs for evaluation.